Executive Committee

 I am the founder of this organization and I want to continue my passion of urbanism to make Bloomington a better place.
 I bring a wealth of knowledge and know-how to Strong Towns, as I have a master’s degree in history, spent the summer of 2023 in Europe studying traditional urbanism, and am deeply connected to the community in town.

 I’ve been involved with the organization since the beginning of 2024 and helped set up the original 501c3 status as the interim treasurer.
-My goals as the Vice President include supporting our members and initiatives in whatever ways I can.
+My goals as secretary include supporting our members and initiatives in whatever ways I can.
 I’m looking to rework my personal schedule to better serve the organization by attending more committee meetings to assist all member led initiatives.

 Ashley Baldwin, Treasurer